• Home

 Veganism and Plastic – A Closer Look at the Issue

-Many people follow a vegan lifestyle to try to live in a more conscious, compassionate and ecologically friendly way.
+Many people follow a vegan food lifestyle to try to live in a more conscious, compassionate and ecologically friendly way.
 Numerous studies have proven that average vegan diets have a far lower ecological impact than those that include meat, fish, or other animal products.

 However, the effect that we have on the ecosystem extends beyond what we put on our plates.
 Plastics have become an integral part of modern life, and in this article, we’ll take a look at the questions that arise with plastic use and vegan principles.